antononcube/Raku-DSL-Examples/README.md

 Raku data package with examples of DSL commands translations to programming code. (

 The DSL examples are suitable for LLM few-shot training.
-The function `llm-example-function` provided by ["LLM::Functions"](https://github.com/antononcube/Raku-LLM-Functions), [AAp2], can effectively used with those examples.
+The sub `llm-example-function` provided by ["LLM::Functions"](https://github.com/antononcube/Raku-LLM-Functions), [AAp2], can be effectively used to create translation functions utilizing those examples.

 The utilization of such LLM-translation functions is exemplified below.
 Also in the presentation ["Robust LLM pipelines (Mathematica, Python, Raku)"](https://youtu.be/QOsVTCQZq_s):